RaySatish/Shanky.well/README.md

 - **Counselling Services**: Our website connects users with professional counsellors who can provide guidance and support.
 These services are available via chat, video call, or in-person meetings.

-- **Non-Conventional Coping Methods**: We understand that traditional methods may not work for everyone.
-Therefore, we provide resources and guidance on non-conventional coping methods such as art therapy, music therapy, and mindfulness techniques.

 ## Getting Started

 To get the website running locally: